-We lack manufacturing capabilities and will depend on other companies to produce our products in adequate quantities, in compliance with regulatory requirements, and at a competitive cost.
+We do not currently plan to develop internal manufacturing capabilities to produce any of our products if they are approved for sale.
+To the extent that we choose to market and distribute products ourselves, this strategy will make us dependent on other companies to produce our products in adequate quantities, in compliance with regulatory requirements, and at a competitive cost.
 We may not find third parties capable of meeting those manufacturing needs.
-If we cannot, we will face delay and additional costs while we develop internal manufacturing capabilities.

-OUR RELIANCE ON THIRD PARTIES REQUIRES US TO SHARE OUR TRADE SECRETS, WHICH INCREASES THE POSSIBILITY THAT A COMPETITOR WILL DISCOVER THEM by confidentiality agreements and, if applicable, inventor's rights agreements with our collaborators, advisors, employees and consultants.
+OUR RELIANCE ON THIRD PARTIES REQUIRES US TO SHARE OUR TRADE SECRETS, WHICH INCREASES THE POSSIBILITY THAT A COMPETITOR WILL DISCOVER THEM

+Because we rely on third parties to develop our products, we must share trade secrets with them.
+We seek to protect our proprietary technology in part by confidentiality agreements and, if applicable, inventor's rights agreements with our collaborators, advisors, employees and consultants.
 If these agreements are breached, our competitors may discover our trade secrets.
 A competitor's discovery of our trade secrets would impair our competitive position.
-Moreover, we conduct a significant amount of research through academic advisors and collaborators prohibited from entering into confidentiality or inventor's rights agreements by their academic institutions.
+Moreover, we conduct a significant amount of research through academic advisors and collaborators who are prohibited from entering into confidentiality or inventor's rights agreements by their academic institutions.